-PYP Key and Related Concepts
+PYP Specified and Additional Concepts

 The PYP is a concept-driven curriculum as a means to support inquiry.
-There are seven key concepts that are expressed as open-ended questions and are the underlying structure for inquiry.
+There are seven specified concepts that are expressed as open-ended questions and are the underlying structure for inquiry.
 The exploration of concepts leads to a deeper understanding and enables students to transfer knowledge across the curriculum.